aibreania/WarOfEmoji/README.md

 # WarOfEmoji
-Developed a WeChat-like hybrid mobile application with Ionic framework.
+This is a SNS(Social Networks) mobile application developed using **Ionic Framework** that runs on both iOS and Android platforms.
+\n Instead of sending message